ยทUses

 Step 2 — Anchor

-POST the leaves; one chain spend.
+POST the leaves; one chain anchor.

 Step 3 — Disclose one item